omatviiv/style-agnostic-component/README.md

 **Provide explanation what kind of valuable logic or JSX structure this component provides so that it can't be just part of the theme**

-# style agnostic component approach
+# Style agnostic component approach
 Component is implemented in a way that in its JSX structure all tags and styles are coming from one single conponent property `theme`.
 Thanks to [styled-components](https://styled-components.com/) we can